 As such, only adjust your SWCG after measuring and knowing the level of FC in your water.

-How to Determine the Correct SWCG Percentage Setting
+Adjusting the SWCG Percentage Setting

 1).
 Determine the right FC level for your pool.
 FCL in your water goes hand in hand with the Cyanuric acid level.